mstapylton/wedding_website/rsvp.md

 ---
 <p align="center">
 Please fill out the form below to RSVP for our wedding!
 We would appreciate it if you could respond by October 15th.
-For plus ones, feel free to share the form link with them directly:
+Here's the link if you have trouble with filling out the form below:
 <a href="https://docs.google.com/forms/d/1w3eN-dSGuee0QOTnWWvdAmZGbQxEjzJ1747yPaSXtE0">Matt and Jing's wedding RSVP form</a>
 </p>